Do you do hymn study in your homeschool?

 It’s the “everyday-ness” of good habits like hymn study that really add up over time.

-Just as all of the basic habits Charlotte Mason suggested we teach our kids, a regular part of the Charlotte Mason student’s repertoire was the memorization of hymns.
+Just as all the basic habits Charlotte Mason suggested we teach our kids, a regular part of the Charlotte Mason student’s repertoire was memorizing hymns.
 Singing hymns is a wonderful way to begin your school day.
 It focuses your and your kids’ minds on Him.
 It lifts us above our frustrations and helps us start our homeschool days on the right track.

 Additionally, you can use hymns for recitation, copy work, and dictation.
 But there’s a benefit to singing, too.
 If you have one or more auditory learners, they will love starting their day singing hymns.

 Hymn Study Made Easy

-In our family, we learned one hymn about every month, depending upon the length and “language” of the hymn.
+In our family, we learned one hymn every month, depending upon the length and “language” of the hymn.
 Some of the words and concepts are lengthier and/or more difficult than others.
 So we sang those hymns longer than the simpler ones.

 But don’t worry.
 There are plenty of simple hymns for your younger kids.
 In fact, here’s a simple hymn of four lines that your family can memorize in no time, and it is full of great theology!

 How to do hymn study

 1. First, choose a hymn, type up the words, and copy them for each child.
-It’s often helpful to copy each stanza together in paragraph form to enable children to really focus on the words.
+It’s often helpful to copy each stanza in paragraph form to enable children to focus on the words.
 Read it together first.

 If you have young children who are learning to write, you might want to copy the hymns using the handwriting style they are learning.
 This is especially helpful if you plan to use the hymn for copy work.
-(Just give your brand new writers a word or sentence.)
+(Give your brand new writers a word or sentence.)